 With an 8 week intensive that includes role-play, online interaction, and quizzing, Marc’s corporate sales clients are seeing results.

 The fundamental difference in how Marc does business changed in 3 ways since adding online sales training to his offerings:

 According to Marc, for a lot of companies, getting everyone together in one place to do a 3-day sales training is cost-prohibitive.

 There are more companies now with virtual teams and employees, so offering online training that is facilitated by the sales leadership is so much easier.

 2. Online courses allow you to work with smaller teams

 Another benefit that Marc found by offering online sales training is that he can work with smaller teams.

-For a company with 5 sales people, it would be cost prohibitive for Marc to travel and train them.
-But now this company can invest a couple thousand dollars and get everyone into world class sales training program, that they wouldn’t have had access to otherwise.
+For a company with 5 salespeople, it would be cost-prohibitive for Marc to travel and train them.
+But now this company can invest a couple of thousand dollars and get everyone into a world-class sales training program, that they wouldn’t have had access to otherwise.